wiiznokes/alive_lock_file/README.md

 [![docs.rs](https://img.shields.io/badge/docs.rs-alive_lock_file-blue?style=flat-square&logo=docs.rs)](https://docs.rs/alive_lock_file)
 [![license](https://img.shields.io/badge/license-MIT-blue?style=flat-square)](#license)

 A simple crate to create lock files without creating dead locks.
-For that, is use 2 things:
+For that, it use 2 things:
 - join the provided path to the `$XDG_RUNTIME_DIR` env variable.
 This directory get cleanned automatically by the system, and is mount as a ramfs.
 - intercept signals